An embedded online application form can deliver a much more positive candidate experience than having to fill out paper-based forms.

 While it might be tempting to ask candidates to go into detail about every single thing you’re asking them, including too many free text questions within your application can be dangerous.

-Free text questions take a much longer time to complete and candidates can become frustrated.
+Questions with a free text box take a much longer time to complete and candidates can become frustrated.
 Additionally, free text fields are much harder to complete on mobile devices, which is problematic when more and more candidates are searching for their next role on the move.

 Do phrase your questions clearly and concisely